The Social Cost of Intelligence: Emergence, Propagation, and Amplification of Stereotypical Bias in Multi-Agent Systems

 Bias refers to systematic tendencies in model behavior that lead to unfair outcomes for certain social groups (e.g., gender, age, race, or religion), violating the principle of fairness and equal treatment~\citep{doi:10.2466/pr0.1993.72.1.299,gallegos2024bias}.
 Despite significant progress in model performance, bias has persisted across various stages of AI development from word embeddings and early language models~\citep{bolukbasi2016man,kurita2019measuring} to today's large language models (LLMs)~\citep{yang2023adept, yu2023unlearning}, manifesting in stereotyping and other harmful behaviors rooted in unsanitized training data~\citep{feng-etal-2023-pretraining}.

 While extensive research has examined bias in individual LLMs~\citep{hofmann2024ai, li2025actions, fisher-etal-2025-biased}, the emergence of multi-agent systems (MAS) where multiple LLMs collaborate and communicate to accomplish complex tasks~\citep{li2023camel, hong2024metagpt, wu2024autogen}, introduces new and underexplored dynamics in how bias may propagate and amplify.
 Recent work has shown that biases can intensify through agent interactions~\citep{borah2024towards, taubenfeld-etal-2024-systematic}, and that communication patterns critically affect MAS performance and coordination~\citep{shen2025understanding}.
 Additionally, vulnerabilities to adversarial attacks or misaligned agents further threaten the stability and fairness of MAS~\citep{yu-etal-2025-netsafe}.
-Despite these findings, there remains a lack of systematic understanding of bias dynamics, such as system robustness, where biases emerge, how they propagate or amplify during interaction, and the elements that contribute to them.
+However, prior work primarily evaluates bias at the system-output level, while the underlying dynamics of emergence, propagation, and amplification are often explored only qualitatively through case studies or interaction examples.
+As a result, there is a lack of systematic quantitative understanding of where biases emerge, how they propagate or amplify during interaction, and the elements that contribute to them.